intel/nauta/docs/user-guide/actions/getting_started.md

 The web UI lets you explore the experiments you have submitted.
 To view your experiments at the web UI, enter the following command at the command prompt:

 `$ nctl launch webui`

+**Note**: If you are using CLI through remote access, you will need to setup a X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
+After establishing a tunnel from the gateway to your local machine, you can use the URL provided by nctl.

 The following screen displays (this is an example only).